subdavis/subdavis.github.io/content/posts/2025-11-selfhosting.md

 Wireguard config has eaten more hours of my life than I care to say.
 The final straw was fiddling with MTU while dealing with packet loss over mobile networks (T Mobile).
 I noped out and set up Tailscale.
 Not a single problem since.

-## I have always regretted being "clever"
+## No more innovation tokens

 I started out using [CoreOS](https://en.wikipedia.org/wiki/Container_Linux) which turned out to be stupid because it was abandoned about 2 years after I adopted it.
 Never again will I look beyond Ubuntu.

 I also used to do [insane, truly unhinged shit](https://github.com/subdavis/selfhosted/blob/10f6aef418ffadcb3cefca16f3fad604abfb97a2/minio.service) with `systemd`.
 I believed that `docker compose` was not a valid substitue for an init system, whatever that means.
 Don't be like me.

-Unnecessary complexity is fine for learning, but be prepared to burn out on all that complexity.
+Unnecessary complexity is fine for learning, but be prepared to burn out.
 It's perfectly reasonable to tire of tinkering with complicated setups.
 Docker compose is not somehow a retreat to noob technology.

+A particular choice may emerge out of a desire for novelty or fun or curiosity, but be clear-eyed, lest you confuse these indulgences with actual improvements.

 Keep it simple, stupid.